 Fig. 5 A graphical representation of the symbol-linker assembly process.
 A set (i-iii) of three symbols are joined to two linkers each in a first reaction.
-The resulting one-symbol assembles are assembled in a second reaction into a three-symbol assembly via the linkers.
-The '+' symbol refers to the 'Gibson-move' (transport) instruction and the ' \rightarrow ' refers to the 'Gibson' (assembly) instruction.
-Please see Section 5.1 for more information regarding instruction codes.
-Created with BioRender.com.
+The resulting one-symbol assemblies are assembled in a second reaction into a three-symbol assembly via the linkers.
+Attribution: this figure was created with the software Biorender.